 Not Matched

-These transactions could not be found in the opposite source.
-The tab splits into two sections:
+Synder could not find these transactions in the opposite source.
+Therefore, the tab splits into two sections:

-- Missing in Accounting — transactions that exist in the payment platform but not in your accounting records.
-They may have been skipped during sync, excluded by a filter, or fall outside your sync date range.
+• Missing in Accounting — transactions that exist in the payment platform but not in your accounting records.
+For example, Synder may have skipped them during sync, a filter may have excluded them, or they may fall outside your sync date range.

-- Missing in Platform — transactions in your accounting records that were not found in the payment platform report.
+• Missing in Platform — transactions in your accounting records that Synder did not find in the payment platform report.

 Additionally, each section has its own search, date range, and amount filters to help you investigate.